jocmp/modal-modus/README.md

 - Re-route back to a card index at /cards
 - Close the modal by hitting "Go back"

-All state management is handled in the browser by React router, allow a user to re-route to a given page without losing their position after refreshing the browser.
+All state management is handled by the window location URL state to allow the user to visit any given page without losing their position after refreshing the browser or by using back navigation.

 ## Getting started